flashbots/mev-research/FRPs/frq-3.md

 where there is no-collusion assumption from the auctioneer.

 **Related research questions:**
-* FRQ-2: How can we build a 'good' auction mechanism for validator priority 'bribes'? [link]
+* FRQ-1: How can we build a 'good' auction mechanism for validator priority 'bribes'? [link]
-* FRQ-4: How can we leverage existing auction literature? [link]
+* FRQ-2: What does a formal mathematical definition of a 'good' auction mechanism for validatory priority 'bribes' look like? [link]

 **Related issues**
 * Survey of ad auctions/other priority bidding games.
 Known pathologies / design trade-offs